asifMuzammil/kubernetes-debug-toolkit/1_introduction_updated.md

 Stay tuned as we explore each topic with practical examples and real-world scenarios.

+## What's Next?

+In Next Part, we'll dive deep into pod troubleshooting, where we'll build upon these `kubectl get` commands and combine them with other tools for comprehensive pod debugging.

 [Next Article: Deep Dive into kubectl get Commands →](./2_kubectl_get.md)